Jesse-V/OnioNS-HS/README.md

 * **Install from source**

-> 1. Install tor-onions-dev by following [these instructions](https://github.com/Jesse-V/OnioNS-common#installation).
+> 1. Install tor-onions-common by following [these instructions](https://github.com/Jesse-V/OnioNS-common#installation).
 > 2. Download and extract the latest release from the [Releases page](https://github.com/Jesse-V/OnioNS-HS/releases).
 > 3. *(mkdir build; cd build; cmake ../src; make; sudo make install)*

-The rebuild.sh script is available if you are actively developing OnioNS.
-You will need to install *clang-format-3.6* and *cppcheck* as the script also styles the code and performs a static analysis check.
+If you are actively developing OnioNS, I have actively prepared two scripts, devBuild.sh and checkBuild.sh.
+Please see them for more information.

 You can cleanup your build with **rm -rf build**